Projects

 She also advised wall selection, on-site logistics, paint order delivery, wall preparation, and acted as the artist liaison-working to ensure artist participation, answer their concerns and ensure a completed project.

-Each mural is approximately 2,000 square feet in size, and almost all murals are located within a community’s center.
-These were strategically placed to allow for maximum economic impact.
 The overarching goal of this initiative is the leveraging of public art to attract a skilled and talented workforce and to impact regional quality of life.

 [Photo Credit: Stephen J Bailey & BFA Studios]

-Public Realm Facilitation
+Public Realm Programming

 CONNECTING COMMUNITIES THROUGH IMPROVED QUALITY OF PLACE